vFredo/dotfiles/README.md

   * Xclip `pacman -S xclip`(copy on clipboard from tmux paste mode).

 # ❖ Inspired
-* The firefox theme and some other configurations comes from Janleight's [dotfiles](https://github.com/janleigh/dotfiles).
 * Other Neovim lua configuration comes from [NvChad](https://github.com/NvChad/NvChad).
 * Kutsan's [dotfiles](https://github.com/kutsan/dotfiles).
 I'm using a lot of things of his Zsh configuration.
 * Some nvim lazy loading configs comes from Ray-x's [dotfiles](https://github.com/ray-x/nvim).